BananeRapeuse/litera1n/README.md

 # TO DO:
 - [ ] Make the GUI better

-# Insrallation and jailbreaking process:
+# Installation and jailbreaking process:
 ### RUN ALL OF THIS USING ADMIN COMMAND PROMPT
 ## Preinstall
 git from https://git-scm.com/